mladenivkovic/astro-meshless-surfaces/README.rst

 It's only written for 2d computations.

 It's meant to test things out, generate some plots etc, not to be used for serious computations.
+(Although I have recently extended it to work with numba, so bigger computations are feasible now.)

 Also includes simple reading-in functions for SWIFT (https://ascl.net/1805.020) hdf5 output.

 I haven't written any sort of documentation apart from docstrings.
-If you want to know something, feel free to contact me anytime.
-Otherwise, there are some usecase examples in ``/examples``
+If you want to know something, feel free to contact me (mladen.ivkovic[at]hotmail[dot]com) anytime, or leave a bug/issue on https://github.com/mladenivkovic/astro-meshless-surfaces.
+Otherwise, there are some usecase examples in ``/examples``.